joffrey-bion/livedoc/docs/quickstart/springmvc.md

 # Quickstart: Spring MVC

-`livedoc-springmvc` knows Spring annotations and is able to generate a documentation without a single Livedoc annotation.
-Of course, it is recommended to add Livedoc annotations in order to provide more details about the API.
+`livedoc-springmvc` knows Spring annotations and is able to generate a documentation without further configuration.
+Combined with [Javadoc processing](../javadoc-processing), it allows you to generate a complete documentation without a single Livedoc annotation.

 If you're not familiar with [Spring Boot](https://projects.spring.io/spring-boot), I recommend taking a look, as the integration with Livedoc is even faster than plain Spring MVC.